Margaret River (WA)

 Margaret River features high concentrations of group households, with a higher-than-average median household size

 Family households comprise 72.1% of all households, including 32.3% couples with children, 27.0% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 27.9%, with lone person households at 22.5% and group households comprising 5.2%.
-The median household size is 2.6 people, larger than the Rest of WA average of 2.5.
+Non-family households make up the remaining 27.9%, with lone person households at 22.5% and group households comprising 5.2%.
+The median household size is 2.6 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households